zuozhenggh/learning-library/data-management-library/goldengate/goldengate-microservices/gg-microservices-workshop-high-availability-disaster-recovery/gg-microservices-workshop-high-availability-disaster-recovery.md

 ![](./images/b5.png)

 ## **Step 2:** Add Extract and Distribution Path on oggoow191

-You will use the following two scripts to configure these processes:
+You will use the following two scripts to configure these processes

-•	add_extract_Target.sh
+-	add_extract_Target.sh
-•	Add_DistroPath.sh
+-	Add_DistroPath.sh

 1. From the Terminal Window in the VNC Console, navigate to the Lab6 directory under ~/Desktop/Scripts/HOL/Lab6.